We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It also includes access to a collection of 15-minute workouts, along with guidebooks on balancing hormone levels and eliminating belly fat.

-The first step of Metabolic Renewal is to determine your hormone type using their online quiz, which collects information about your age, menstrual cycle, medical history, and health goals.
+The first step of Metabolic Renewal is to determine your hormone type using an online quiz, which collects information about your age, menstrual cycle, medical history, and health goals.

 The program includes a detailed meal plan with recipes, but you’re permitted to create your own meals based on the 3-2-1 Diet’s principles, adding snacks as needed.